 About this week's prompts for meditation

 The message of the prophets delivers bad news to the oppressors but good news to the broken hearted, the broken in spirit, the broken in body or psyche or relationship.
 From the liminal wilderness a voice cries that loneliness opens the path of grace.
-The broken heart's healing will raise the valleys, the oppressed soul's liberation will level the mountains, and rescue from desperation will smooth the rough passages.
+The broken heart raises the valleys, the oppressed soul levels the mountains, and desperation will smooth the rough passages.
 Human struggles refine the dross of life, and bitterness yields joy.
 Does this make sense?
 Not really.

-In the tradition of the prophets, John the Baptist offers this alternative to common sense - perhaps another kind of sense altogether.
-He calls upon us prepare the way for The One Who is To Come.
-This week’s meditation prompts encourage the practice of watching the signs of the imminent end of things (meditation one), turning loneliness into longing for this One (meditation two).
-By living into our own brokenness in the desert of our soul, you and I are given the grace to quench the arid earth of others (meditation three).
+In the tradition of the prophets, John the Baptist offers this alternative to common sense - or perhaps another kind of sense altogether.
+He calls upon us to prepare the way for The One Who is To Come.
+This week’s meditation prompts encourage the practice of watching the signs of the imminent end of things (Meditation One), turning loneliness into longing for this One (Meditation Two).
+By living into our own brokenness in the desert of our soul, you and I are given the grace to quench the arid earth of others (Meditation Three).

 May your own soul's desert bloom this Advent, - Suzanne

 If the walls of your home were shaking with age, the roofs above you were trembling, and the house, now worn out and wearied, were threatening an immediate collapse of a structure crumbling with age, wouldn't you get out of it as quickly as possible?
 If you were on a voyage, and an angry, raging tempest violently aroused by the wave fortold the coming shipwreck, wouldn't you quickly seek harbor?
 Well, the world is changing and passing away; it witnesses to its own ruin now, not by old age, but by the end of things.
 So shouldn't you thank God, shouldn't you congratulate yourself, if by an early departure you're taken away and rescued from the shipwrecks and disasters that are imminent?